thekondrashov/stuff/README.md

 ## Online security scanners

 * [SecurityHeaders.io](https://securityheaders.io) - An easy way to asses the security based HTTP response headers of other sites.
+* [Logjam: How Diffie-Hellman Fails in Practice](https://weakdh.org) - The Logjam Attack weaknesses checker.

 ## Password Strength Meters